 3. Analysis

-The carer will write a structured report of everything observed and analysed, highlighting preferences, needs, and recommendations for care.
+The carer will write a structured report detailing everything observed and analysed, highlighting preferences, needs, and care recommendations.
 This report will be shared with the care team and family members to ensure everyone understands key points and is on the same page.
 The dementia care map will emphasise the importance of dignity, respect and maintaining quality of life.

 For this example, we’ll use a common symptom of dementia, sundowning, to highlight what a dementia care map can provide to the care team and the individual experiencing the condition.

-A carer notices a person with dementia becoming more restless in the late afternoon to early evening.
+A carer notices that a person with dementia becomes more restless in the late afternoon and early evening.
 They are briefed to observe behaviours and triggers with a person’s background, routine and health in mind.

-The client is observed over several evenings, identifying the main trigger of the agitation as the change from natural light to artificial light.
+The client is observed over several evenings, and the main trigger of the agitation is identified as the transition from natural to artificial light.
 Symptoms, such as pacing, confusion and stress, along with positive behaviours and effective distractions, are noted.

 The carer notes their key findings, including strengths, preferences and triggers.
-They create a conclusion on why sundowning happens (the change in lighting), when it’s likely to begin, and how a person responds well to certain distractions to keep them soothed and calm.
+They draw conclusions about why sundowning occurs (changes in lighting), when it’s likely to begin, and how a person responds well to certain distractions to remain soothed and calm.

 The report will outline: